-4.1.3 To assist with consistent recording of data such as dates and positions, the system should be developed to display entry fields and request data formats that are as consistent as possible with other electronic reporting required by the IMO and other shipboard systems.
+4.1.3 To assist with consistent recording of data such as dates and positions, the system should be developed to display entry fields and request data formats that are as consistent as possible with other electronic reporting required by IMO and other shipboard systems.
+Electronic record books should be presented in the form as specified in relevant MARPOL Annexes in order to assist the smooth transition from hard copy record books to electronic ones.

 4.1.4 In order to comply with MARPOL requirements, an electronic record book should have the capability to retain all records made for the minimum period as specified in each Annex of MARPOL.
-The capability to produce a hard copy of verified records for the master to certify as a true copy, upon request from relevant authorities, also should be provided.
+The capability to produce a hard copy of verified records for the master to certify as a true copy, upon request from relevant authorities, should also be provided.